adatalab/colorhunt/README.md

 # colorhunt
 The package scraping the color code from https://dribbble.com/, then generate the palette for 'ggplot2'.

-## Installration
+## Installation
 ```
 remotes::install_github("adatalab/colorhunt")
 ```

 ## Usage
 ### First Step
-Find the colors for your ggplot2 plot at https://dribbble.com/.
+Find the colors **INSIGHT** for your plot at https://dribbble.com/.
 For example, I found the `iris` images at https://dribbble.com/shots/6393225-Iris

 ![](dribbble.png)